DONATE

 November 5, 2017

 In her first interview since being released from Evin Prison on October 31, 2017, Baha’i faith leader Fariba Kamalabadi said Baha’is “love” Iran and want to “serve” their country.
-“There have been a lot of reports about the rights that have been denied to Baha’is,” Kamalabadi told the Center for ...
+“There have been a lot of reports about the rights that have been denied to Baha’is,” Kamalabadi told the ...

 Iranian State Officials Clash Over Allowing Religious Minorities in Local Elections